 Best Things to do in Delhi

 India’s populous capital city has been in the news lately for all the wrong reasons.
 Pollution, safety issues, and riots may have given Delhi a bad name, but you cannot overlook this amazing city with its mesmerizing mixture of history, culture, and modernity.
 On your first visit, Delhi might overwhelm you with its sights, sounds, traffic, pollution, and complexities but it will soon grow on you.
 You will fall in love with its intriguing heritage, delectable cuisines, endless shopping opportunities, vast green spaces, and chaotic vibes.
 If you are careful and do NOT do certain things in India, you are going to have an amazing time.

-Relive the History
+Relive Delhi's History

 Delhi is a paradise for history buffs and architecture lovers.
 You will stumble upon historical monuments at every nook and corner of the sprawling city.
 The heritage city has been inhabited since 600 BC and traces of its rich eventful past can be seen wherever you go.
-UNESCO heritage sights and majestic Mughal monuments are plenty and you have to choose what you want to see depending on the time in hand.
+UNESCO heritage sights and majestic Mughal monuments are plenty and you have to choose what you want to see depending on the time at hand.

 Your tryst with history begins with the renowned UNESCO site Qutub Minar – the tallest brick minaret in the world.
 The majestic 73 meters victory tower was built in 1193 and is one of the most visited attractions of Delhi.
 However, you are not allowed to climb up to the tower.